What is a black diamond? Are black diamonds really diamonds?

 What is a black diamond?

-- Natural black diamonds (also called fancy black diamonds) get their color from mother nature.
+- Natural black diamonds (also called fancy black diamonds) get their color from Mother Nature.
 Other minerals are trapped inside the diamond during its formation in the earth.
 The extremely high amount of these other minerals within the diamond, called inclusions, are what give natural black diamonds their black color (you can learn more about inclusions with the Diamond Clarity Chart).
-The cool thing about inclusions is that these are what give the diamond it’s unique character and make it unlike any other stone as no two diamonds have the same inclusions.
+The cool thing about inclusions is that these are what gives the diamond its unique character and make it unlike any other stone as no two diamonds have the same inclusions.

-- Carbonados are also naturally occurring, but they’re only found in Brazil and Central Africa.
-Geophysicists believe these stones came from a meteorite, and they consist of carbon, graphite and diamond.
+- Carbonados are also naturally occurring rock substances, but they’re only found in Brazil and Central Africa.
+Geophysicists believe these stones came from a meteorite, and they consist of carbon, graphite, and diamond.

 - Black diamonds (notice the absence of “natural” or “fancy”) are found in nature, although their color is not.
-These are sometimes called treated black diamonds, black colored diamonds or color enhanced diamonds and they’re turned black as a result of heating treatments that enhance their color from typically dark grey to black.
+These are sometimes called treated black diamonds, black-colored diamonds, or color-enhanced diamonds and they’re turned black as a result of heating treatments that enhance their color from typically dark grey to black.